woguta/Mpxv_Analysis/preparing_sequences.md

 # Prepare the sequences

-1. Clean the seqs for easy of use
+1. Clean the seqs for easy use
 ```
 #!/bin/bash